is a standalone novel by Dan Abnett

 - Cybernetics Eat Your Soul: Princeps Maximus Pietor Gearheart is worried about losing his personality to the machine spirit in his Titan, Invictus Antagonistes.
 He strives to know his crew personally and even makes it a point to try to engage them in smalltalk, so he can hold on to his humanity.

-- Dangerous Forbidden Technique: Linking the control of multiple Titans to one princeps is forbidden, as interacting with multiple machine spirits at the same time runs the high risk of driving the princeps insane, as well as being potentially vulnerable to crackers.
+- Dangerous Forbidden Technique: Linking the control of multiple Titans to one princeps is forbidden, as interacting with multiple machine spirits at the same time runs the high risk of driving the princeps insane, as well as being potentially vulnerable to The Crackers.
 When the Dark Mechanicus unleashes its Imperator-class Titan in the penultimate battle, Princeps Kung orders all of the Invicta Titans to link their control to his own Titan.
 They do so under protest but it allows Kung to target all of their weapons at one spot on the enemy Imperator, which causes its shields to completely short out, allowing the Imperium forces to tear it to pieces.
 Fortunately, Kung is able to do this quickly enough to avoid damaging his sanity.

 - Doomed by Canon: The conspirators of Orestes plan on divorcing Mars and Terra (ignoring their enemies' plea that it would be disastrous for both).
 Considering what we know about the future of WH40K, they obviously can't succeed.